 Wat Phrae Kaeo

-For around 150 years this palace used to be the home of several Thai (Siam) kings.
-The architecture of this place is highly orientated towards the former palace in Ayutthaya, which has been destroyed by the Burmese army.
+For around 150 years, this palace used to be the home of several Thai (Siam) kings.
+The architecture of this place is highly orientated toward the former palace in Ayutthaya, which the Burmese army had destroyed.

 Wat Arun – Temple of Dawn